K-a-y-D-e-e/Cold-War-Statistics/README.md

-# World-War-2-Statistics
+# Cold-War-Statistics
-Statistically analyzing the practical efficacy of political belief system in ww2 via economic and miliary dataset for countries involved
+Statistically analyzing the practical efficacy of political belief system in Cold War via economic and miliary dataset for countries involved